-Experiments and agent based models of zooplankton movement within complex flow environments.
-Submitted.
+Experiments and agent based models of zooplankton movement within complex flow environments, Biomimetics,

 Ao Zeng: (Carnegie Mellon School of Computer Science Masters Program, 2017) Majoring in mathematics and computer science, Ao implemented novel network formation algorithms in Python.
 His focus is on efficient routines and data structures within a scalable, object-oriented framework for model testing.

 James Zak: (KPMG, Strategic Profitability Insights group, 2018) Majoring in mathematics and mathematical decision sciences, James successfully defended his honors thesis with highest honors.
 His focus is on the mathematical analysis of random networks and how they compare to real networks in technological and social contexts.